 (q) Costs of Publication.
-The lawful rates for any legal notice published in any qualified newspaper in this state in connection with or incidental to any cause or proceeding in any court of record in this state shall become a part of the chancery court costs in such action or proceeding, which shall be paid to the clerk of the chancery court in which such action or proceeding such notice to be published and finally assessed as the chancery court may direct.
+The lawful rates for any legal notice published in any qualified newspaper in this state in connection with or incidental to any cause or proceeding in any court of record in this state shall become a part of the chancery court costs in such action or proceeding, which shall be paid to the clerk of the chancery court in which such action or proceeding is pending by the party causing such notice to be published and finally assessed as the chancery court may direct.